Boundedness of the base varieties of certain fibrations: Introduction

 Notice that we impose the strong assumption that $B$ is big over $\eta_Z$.
-This implies that general fibers of $f$ is birationally bounded (\cite[Theorem 1.3]{HX15}, \cite[Theorem 1.1]{Bir16BAB}).
+This implies that a general fiber of $f$ is birationally bounded (\cite[Theorem 1.3]{HX15}, \cite[Theorem 1.1]{Bir16BAB}).
 However, it is desirable to obtain the boundedness of the base varieties regardless of the boundedness of fibers.

-\cite{Jia18} and \cite{Bir18} studied similar fibrations (called $(d,r,\ep)$-Fano type fibrations, see Definition \ref{def: (d,r,ep)-Fano type fibration}) where the boundedness of $Z$ is built in the definition.
+\cite{Jia18}, \cite{Bir18} and \cite{DCS16} studied similar fibrations (called $(d,r,\ep)$-Fano type fibrations, see Definition \ref{def: (d,r,ep)-Fano type fibration}) where the boundedness of $Z$ is built in the definition.
 They show the boundedness of the total space under certain assumptions.

 \begin{theorem}[{\cite[Theorem 1.3]{Bir18}}] Let $d, r$ be natural numbers and $\ep, \delta$ be positive real numbers.
 Consider the set of all $(d,r,\ep)$-Fano type fibrations $(X,B) \to Z$ and $\Rr$-divisors $0 \leq \Delta \leq B$ whose non-zero coefficients are $\geq \delta$.
 Then the set of such $(X, \Delta)$ is log bounded. \end{theorem}